Spring 2017 Refund Policy & Deadline Dates

 Students who no longer plan to attend Fresno State, if at all possible, should drop all courses before the first day of instruction to avoid tuition charges.
 Refer to the Class Schedule for important information about dropping classes.

-The following general rules will be followed by Accounting Services in making refunds to students for State-supported semesters (with references to Title 5, Section 41802):
+The following rules will be followed by Accounting Services when processing refunds to students for State-supported semesters (reference to Title 5, Section 41802):

 |Enrollment Period||Drop Some But Not All Courses Including Swaps||Dropping All Courses or Officially Withdrawing From the University||Refund Deadline Dates|

-* A determination will be made at the end of the second week of instruction (September 8, 2015) as to the amount of fees due for the number of units enrolled.
+* A determination will be made at the end of the second week of instruction on January 31, 2017, as to the amount of fees due for the number of units enrolled.

 ** Class schedule adjustments (add, drop, swap) will NOT be eligible for a refund and may result in additional fee charges (Tuition Fee, Non-Resident Tuition Fee, Professional Program Fee, and course fees).

-1) Students who drop unit(s) but remain enrolled, resulting in a lower fee category (from Full-time to Part-time) will NOT be eligible for a refund.
+- Students who drop unit(s) but remain enrolled, resulting in a lower fee category (from full-time to part-time) will not be eligible for a refund

-2) Students who are enrolled in 6 units, drop 3 units, and eventually adds 3 more units will be charged at a Full-time status rate and any applicable Non-Resident Tuition Fee, Professional Program Fee, and/or course fee.
+- Students who are enrolled in 6 units, drop 3 units, and eventually adds 3 more units will be charged a full-time status rate and any applicable Non-Resident Tuition Fee, Professional Program Fee, and/or course fees.

-For step by step instructions to opt out, please click How to Opt Out of the Student Involvement & Representation Fee.
+For step-by-step instructions to opt out of SIRF, please refer to How to Opt Out of the Student Involvement & Representation Fee.